9 min read

-Last year, China’s government put out its plan to lead the world in AI by 2030.
+Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 As Eric Schmidt has explained, “it’s pretty simple.
 By 2020, they will have caught up.
 By 2025, they will be better than us.
-By 2030, they will dominate the industries of AI.”
+By 2030, they will dominate the Artificial Intelligence industries.”

 And the figures don’t lie.